Calculate Your Pregnancy – By Months, Weeks and Trimester

-How Do Doctors Calculate the Pregnancy Week?
+How Do Doctors Calculate Pregnancy Week?

 Although the LMP method of due date calculation is widely accepted, doctors sometimes estimate the pregnancy week by alternate means to determine the actual foetal age.
 This is particularly useful for women who have been experiencing irregular periods and do not remember their last menstrual cycle date.
-One of the following two methods is followed to assess the age of the foetus.
+One of the following two methods is used to assess the age of the foetus.